What Homeowners Need to Know About Flood Insurance

 Who provides flood insurance?

 The National Flood Insurance Program (NFIP) provides flood insurance, which you can secure through your insurance agent.
 You can also purchase flood insurance through other insurance companies.
-However availability is dependent on numerous factors.
-To see if you qualify, seek advice from an independent insurance agent.
+However, availability is dependent on numerous factors.
+Call Texan today to see if you qualify.

 Is there flood insurance for renters in Texas?